June 12, 2020

 4. Replacing Air Filters

 Changing the air filters is easy enough to do, but many of us forget to change them in a timely manner.
-You should change your AC air filter every month.
+You should change your AC air filter every month as part of a well-orchestrated schedule to maintain efficiency.

 The air filter serves to capture fine particulates from the air as it is flowing into the AC system.
 This prevents the particulates from contaminating the air and from accumulating on the AC coils.
 The particles and dust collect on the fibers of the filter, and, after time, the airflow becomes constricted.
 The AC system has to work harder to draw in the air as a result.